Top 12 Essential Covers to Look Out for in a Health Insurance Plan

 Covers medical treatments requiring hospital admission for at least 24 hours, including room and board, nursing care, diagnostic tests, medications, and surgeries.

-Covers expenses incurred on Air Ambulance in the event of a life-threatening emergencies of the Insured Person, where road transport is not feasible.
-Coverage limits, geographic restrictions, and prior authorization may apply.
+Covers expenses incurred on Air Ambulance in the event of a life-threatening emergency of the Insured Person, where road transport is not feasible.
+Coverage limits, geographic restrictions, and prior authorisation may apply.

 Provides coverage for treatment received at home (including doctor visits, medications, and necessary medical equipment) when hospital admission isn’t possible due to the patient’s condition or lack of hospital beds.
 However, the coverage details, such as duration and specific situations, can vary between policies.